linkedin/css-blocks/rfcs/rfc-ember-integration-v2.md

 * Works well with addons that are using `yarn link` to develop in tandem with an application.
 * Unblock the planned "Block Passing" capability.
 * Both lazy and eager engines are working.
+* Ember integration v1 remains functional and releasable from the trunk branch.

 # Summary of Architectural Changes